Figuring out the ceremony. Good intentions.

-On the day of our wedding, the fighter jets which normally are quiet on the weekends, gave us an incredible show, making several low passes over our camp.
+On the day of our wedding, the fighter jets, which normally are quiet on the weekends, made several low passes over our camp.
+We later learned that there was a rumor at the Navy base that a captains daughter was getting married.
 Loretta’s niece and friend did the bouquet and boutonnieres, and her sister, Andrea, did her makeup.
 Her sister, Alanna, took charge of making sure all the carnitas and other food was heated up, laid out, and ready to eat once we finished the ceremony.
 Julia (another sister) and her boyfriend Dillon put on a great firework display.
 Everyone pitched in where they could.
 It was a true community wedding.

 The images below are mostly Hardy Wilson’s.
 Noel Spirandelli has a few sprinkled in and there are a few other contributors as well.
 I took a handful of the pre wedding images.

 Before the wedding, I had a conversation around one of the tubs about community.
 I was trying to express the idea that together we are more powerful than we are alone.
 I had just met the woman I was talking with, but invited her and her family to the wedding.
 Not only did her husband and son spontaneously play music for our procession, but she had everyone take a rock and make a labyrinth for us.
 In doing so, she gave us a visual symbol of the power of our community.